 General Course Requirements:

-- Computer Lab: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend all scheduled laboratory sessions
+- Computer Lab: There is a compulsory attendance requirement in this course. - Students must attend all scheduled laboratory sessions

 - Computer Lab: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions.